Shining light on short-range atomic ordering in semiconductors alloys

-\methodTitle{\ac{hrtem} Imaging.} \Ac{tem} investigations were performed using a ThemIS 60\hyp{}300 instrument (Thermo Fisher Scientific) operated at an accelerating voltage of $\SI{300}{\kV}$ at NCEM, Berkeley.
+\methodTitle{\ac{hrtem} Imaging.} \Ac{tem} investigations were performed using a ThemIS 60\hyp{}300 instrument (Thermo Fisher Scientific) operated at an accelerating voltage of $\SI{300}{\kV}$.
 The microscope was equipped with an image aberration corrector and a Bruker SuperX \ac{edx} detector for spectroscopic analysis. \ac{hrtem} images and selected area electron diffraction patterns were acquired with a Ceta2 CMOS camera, while \ac{stem} images were collected using the \ac{haadf} detector.
 For plan\hyp{}view analysis, \glspl{nw} were mechanically transferred onto \ac{tem} grids, and cross\hyp{}sectional specimens were prepared via \ac{fib} milling.
-Insets in \fref{fig:Fig2}{j} display \ac{fft} filtered \ac{hrtem} images. \ac{edx} quantification was conducted with binning by a factor of two.
-The parameters for \ac{edx} acquisition were a probe current of $\SI{615}{\pico\ampere}$, a spot size of $\SI{2}{\nm}$, a step size of $\SI{1.5}{\nm}$, and a dwell time of $\SI{8}{\us}$.
+Insets in \fref{fig:Fig2}{j} display \ac{fft} filtered \ac{hrtem} images. \ac{edx} quantification employed $2\times2$ binning.
+The parameters for \ac{edx} acquisition were a probe current of $\SI{615}{\pico\ampere}$, a spot size of $\SI{2}{\nm}$, a step size of $\SI{1.5}{\nm}$, and a dwell time of $\SI{8}{\us}$. \ac{edx} uncertainty $(\pm\;0.75\;\text{at.}\%)$ is determined from counting statistics at the measured photon intensity and is consistent with repeated measurements on standard reference samples.